hadipourh/ctiming/README.md

 This example which is borrowed from [aes-brute-force](https://github.com/sebastien-riou/aes-brute-force/blob/master/include/aes_ni.h), is an implementation of AES in C language that employs the [AES New Instructions (AES-NI)](library/Gueron2009_Chapter_IntelSNewAESInstructionsForEnh.pdf).

-To build and run the performance measurement, navigate into [aesni](aesni) folder run the following command:
+To build and run the performance measurement, navigate into [aesni](aesni) folder and then run the following command:

 ```
 make